dreamgrove/dreamgrove/content/feral/compendium.md

 - Play full single-target, the spears will die too fast for Primal Wrath to be worth it in most cases.
 Frenzied Regen can be useful for clearing the healing absorb.

 [Volcoross](https://www.wowhead.com/talent-calc/druid/feral/DARAUEEBCYpCBREExhQQBRNVFAVRUVFVoVRECBU)
-- If your kill time is above 4.20~ or so, swap to the 2 minute 'standrad convoke single-target' build listed above.
+- If your kill time is above 4.20~ or so, swap to the 2 minute 'standard convoke single-target' build listed above.

 [Council of Dreams](https://www.wowhead.com/talent-calc/druid/feral/DARBUUEFCYpCBREAxBQQBEOVRURRQVFVIUVRQCFQ)
 - You can play Lunar Inspiration, which is technically better, albeit more difficult to play.
 With Dire Fixation you use Shred as a last priority filler.